Clumber Church of 1867Established in 1825Clumber School of 1905Established in 1837

 Upgrading of Facilities and Repair and Replacement of Damaged and Stolen Articles Recommences!

-In the old School we have secured all the windows to deter break-in's and in the Church we have secured both of the Porch Doors with removable bars enabling both doors to be opened dependant on weather conditions.
+In the old School we secured all the windows to deter break-in's and in the Church we have secured both of the Porch Doors with removable bars enabling both doors to be opened dependant on weather conditions.

-The Vestry has also been the subject of renewal, with a beautiful wooden rail installed on which photos of our past Ministers will proudly stand.
+The Vestry has also been the subject of renewal, with a beautiful wooden rail installed on which photos of our past Ministers proudly stand.

 The Picture Shelf Erected in the Vestry